Family Friendly Itinerary in Japan for 10 Days

 Option 1.
 Harajuku

 Harajuku is known as a city for unique fashion and cool & cute pop culture.
-You can find various animal cafes, odd-looking sweets, eccentric “Kawaii” fashion and so on.
-If you have kids, it is ideal place for spending time to enjoy.
+You can find various animal cafes, odd-looking sweets, eccentric “Kawaii” fashion, and so on.
+If you have kids, it is an ideal place for spending time enjoying.

-From Harajuku, Meiji Shrine and Omotesando Street (Modern Architecture district) are within a walking distance.
-So, after exploring Harajuku, we recommend you to visit either spots if you have time.
-In the area you will find many cafe’s and restaurants selling various snacks for you kids, to have a little break!
+From Harajuku, Meiji Shrine and Omotesando Street (Modern Architecture district) are within walking distance.
+So, after exploring Harajuku, we recommend you visit either spot if you have time.
+In the area you will find many cafes and restaurants selling various snacks for your kids, to have a little break!

 Option 2.
 Tokyo Skytree

-Tokyo Skytree is known as a second tallest tower in the world next to Burj Khalifa in Dubai.
+Tokyo Skytree is known as the second tallest tower in the world next to Burj Khalifa in Dubai.
 You can enjoy the view with drinks or meals at 300 meters above the ground or the view at 451.2 meters above the ground!
-Also, it is nice place to enjoy shopping because there are more than 300 shops from 1st to 10th floors. including Pokemon official store.
+Also, it is a nice place to enjoy shopping because there are more than 300 shops from the 1st to 10th floors including Pokemon’s official store.
 You can easily find some good souvenir gifts to bring back to your home!

 Tokyo Skytree